-Press on the nasolabial fold with the middle and index fingers, then smile without wrinkling your eyes.
+Press on the nasolabial folds (the lines on either side of your mouth) with your middle and index fingers, then smile without wrinkling your eyes.
 Smile 50 times, then hold for 50 seconds.

-This was the least smokers’-lines-inducing nasolabial action I could find.
-It differs from The Hummer because the focus is on the muscles beside the mouth as opposed to in the cheeks.
+This differs from The Hummer because the focus is on the muscles beside the mouth as opposed to in the cheeks.

-Hold thumbs on the nasolabial lines while gently pressing the brow muscles (procerus) with the index fingers.
-Use only the muscles on the upper lip and around the nose to lift the upper lip 100 times, then hold for 50 seconds.
+Hold your thumbs on the nasolabial lines while gently pressing your brow muscles (procerus) with your index fingers.
+Use only the muscles on the upper lip and around the nose to lift the upper lip 50 times, then hold for 50 seconds.

-I had a hard time not involving my eyebrows, but would do it as much as I could without using my index fingers to press on the muscles, believing this would help me deactivate the muscles when I wasn’t exercising.
+I had a hard time not involving my eyebrows, but would do it as much as I could without using my index fingers to press on the muscles.

-Scrub the face with hot tap water, using coconut oil on the fingertips to massage the muscles.
+Gently press your face with warm tap water, and use a facial oil on your fingertips to massage the muscles.
 I pretty much just approximated massages I’d experiences with spa facials.
-There are loads of video demos online.
+Upward and outward is a good method.

 Third Eye Massage

-Finally, press the index finger between the brows, hold for 10 seconds.
+Finally, press your index finger between the brows, hold for 10 seconds.
 Circle in one direction for 20 seconds, then the other for 20 more.
 Bliss.

 Lisa L. Kirchner is the author of the critically-acclaimed Hello American Lady Creature: What I Learned as a Woman in Qatar.
 She was once simultaneously the dating columnist for an alt weekly, bridal editor for a society rag, and the religion reporter for a gay and lesbian newspaper.
 More at LisaLKirchner.com, or find her on Twitter @lisakirchner.